markdouthwaite/minimal-flask-api/README.md

  provides a minimal configuration for a 'production-ready' Flask API project.
-It includes a basic project structure and 'seed' files for functional and non-function testing, a basic application structure (including error-handling blueprint), and some basic useful Gunicorn & Docker config files too.
+It includes a basic project structure and 'seed' files for functional and non-function testing, a basic application structure (including error-handling blueprint), and a few assorted 'getting started' files too.

 The template has been set up for use with Python >= 3.7 and [Docker](https://www.docker.com/).